fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

    * is no "new comment" email for the default language subscription
 * Click envelope icon in "all post" view (T3extblog BE module) -> New post subscription mail sent
 * Check dashboard blog widgets functionality
+* Check RSS functionality (and check localization and links)

 TER deployment